 Omaha's longest-running cinema, now featuring two screens: the historic 300-seat Peggy Payne Theater and new 25-seat Linder Microcinema.
-Dine-in or carry out from Kitchen Table Central and choose from a selection of film books, Blurays, and other merchandise in the new "Katie's Video" bookstore.
+Choose from a selection of film books, Blurays, and other merchandise in the new "Katie's Video" bookstore.

-Movie showtimes typically begin late afternoon on Monday, Tuesday, Wednesday, and Friday, early afternoon on Thursday, and before noon on Saturday, and Sunday.
-Our Box Office opens 30 min. before the day's first showtime.
+Movie showtimes begin late afternoon on Tuesday through Friday, and before noon on Saturday and Sunday.
+Our Box Office opens 30 minutes before the day's first showtime.

 Parking & Transportation

 Free parking is available in the lots on the north side of the theater and to the east.
-Overflow parking is available in the NRG Media parking lot, 5011 Capitol Avenue, after 5pm on weekdays and all day Saturdays and Sundays.
+Overflow parking is available in the parking lot on the north side of NRG Media, 5011 Capitol Avenue, after 5pm on weekdays and all day Saturdays and Sundays.
+(Thank you to Dr. John & Dr. Kathleen Mitchell and Mrs. Mary Mitchell!)

 Bicycle parking is available on site.
-The Dundee is conveniently located near the Metro (and forthcoming ORBT) stop at 50th & Dodge.
-We offer discounted tickets ($7.50) for those traveling to the theater by bike or public transportation.
+The Dundee is conveniently located near the ORBT stations at 49th & Dodge.
+We offer discounted tickets ($9) for those traveling to the theater by bike or public transportation.

 Tickets may be refunded up to one week prior to the screening/event date.
 Tickets may be exchanged for another program up to 24 hours prior to the screening start time.
 Within 24 hours of screening/event, no refunds or exchanges will be accepted.
 In the event that Film Streams needs to cancel a showing, we offer ticket exchanges or complimentary passes for any of our regularly priced programming.